wordtoword/glowing-umbrella/en/stripe-1.md

 ### Endpoint configuration

-[[info]] Note: To use the payment functionality, you must use cookies or dynamic tokens as your API security settings.
+[[info]] To use the payment functionality, you must use cookies or dynamic tokens as your API security settings.

 <!--
 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/e806f56c501dd75139ed612381965027.png)](https://diverta.gyazo.com/e806f56c501dd75139ed612381965027)